-A resident of property within the territorial jurisdiction of the Nation shall be required to attend a hearing or trial at any place within the territorial jurisdiction of the Nation.
-A nonresident of lands within the territorial jurisdiction of the Nation shall be required to attend a hearing or trial only in the county wherein he is served with a subpoena or resides or within sixty (60) miles from the place of service, or at such other convenient place as is fixed by an order of the Court.
+A resident of property within the Reservation of the Nation shall be required to attend a hearing or trial at any place within the Reservation of the Nation.
+A nonresident of lands within the Reservation of the Nation shall be required to attend a hearing or trial only in the county wherein he is served with a subpoena or resides or within sixty (60) miles from the place of service, or at such other convenient place as is fixed by an order of the Court.